Skip to main content

 Examples:

-create function taxed_income(Person p) -> Number
+create function taxed_income(Person p) -> Real

-as income(p) - taxes(p)
+as income(p) * 0.4;

-as select p
+as select name(p)

 from Person p

-where c in children(p)
+where c in parents(p);

 Functions with result type Boolean implement predicates and return true when the condition is fulfilled.